 We understand it can be frustrating if you are used to a song being a certain way, only for it to change.
 That's why we try to avoid making changes to songs.
 We only make them if they're important.
-It may cause confusion for those who are working on the song, but hopefully it improves the experience for those who play it in the future.

 Here are some reasons why we make changes to our existing songs...